 Coaches and Staff

-Mike LeBlanc - Program Director
+Mike LeBlanc - Executive Director

-Michael LeBlanc is the Program Director of the Mount Washington Valley Ski Team Before joining MWVST, Mike spent the last 12 years as the Head Coach for men’s and women’s varsity skiing at Brown University.
+Michael LeBlanc is entering his fifth season as the Executive Director of the Mount Washington Valley Ski Team.
+Before joining MWVST, Mike spent the last 12 years as the Head Coach for men’s and women’s varsity skiing at Brown University.
 Mike’s track record at Brown University has consistently produced a team with one of the highest GPA’s in the athletic department, while also competing for a national championship on a yearly basis.
 In addition to his traditional coaching responsibilities, he also has been responsible for recruiting athletes, fundraising, and hosting FIS and USSA races.
 Mike also was elected by his coaching peers to serve as chair of the McConnell Division of USCSA college ski racing, which organizes and hosts the highly competitive division races at several ski areas.
 Prior to Brown, he had coaching stints at UMass and the Diamond Peak Ski Education Foundation in Nevada.
 As the Assistant Program Director and Alpine Ski Coach at the Diamond Peak Ski Education Foundation, Mike worked with the Junior I, II, and III programs, developing athletes from age 13-21.
 Before heading to the Nevada-based Foundation, LeBlanc served as the Men’s and Women’s Alpine Ski Coach at UMass from January of 2001 to May of 2003.
 While at UMass, LeBlanc was instrumental in guiding the women’s team to an Eastern Championship and a National Championship, the first National Championship season for the school.
 In addition, he guided the men’s team to a second place finish at the Eastern Championship, and a seventh place finish in the national standings.
 Combined, LeBlanc coached 13 All-America selections at the 2003 USCSA National Championships.
 Mike is a 2000 graduate of Plymouth State University with a B.S. in Interdisciplinary Studies – Outdoor Experiential Education/Health Education.
 Mike also completed his M.ED. in Higher Education Administration at UMass.
 As an athlete he competed on the Varsity Ski Team at the University of New Hampshire from 1997-1998 and on the Varsity Ski Team at Plymouth State from 1999-2000.
 He grew up in Plymouth, NH and raced as a junior at Waterville Valley.

-Leanne Smith - Head U19 and FIS Coach
+Leanne Smith - Program Director/Head U16 Coach

 Leanne Smith, North Conway native, joins her home club, MWVST, after a lengthy World Cup career and ten-year stint on the U.S. Ski Team.